dotnet/pinvoke/README.md

     using PInvoke;
     using static PInvoke.BCrypt; // Supported in C# 6 (VS2015) and later.

-This will allow you to conveniently call these methods either
+This will allow you to conveniently call these methods directly by method name:

+    var error = BCryptOpenAlgorithm("SHA256"); // C# 6 syntax
+    var error = BCrypt.BCryptOpenAlgorithm("SHA256"); // C# 5 syntax

 ## Design goals